jgcastro89/EarthModVolume/README.md

 Should you run into problems after isntalling the requered packages, the following are the exact versions of said packages. pyqtgraph 0.10.0, pandas 0.23.1, numpy 1.15.4, scipy 1.1.0, scikit-learn 0.18.2, matplotlib 1.5.1.

 The project is a work in progress.
 I'm working on automating a few workflows, and eventually introducing the PNN algorithm as an alternative for generating volumetric models from geologic cross-sections.
-This was my masters thesis which I have attached a copy of.
+If you would like to have a copy of my masters thesis, please feel free to send me an email: at joey-92@live.com or jgcastro@miners.utep.edu.